cuteday/KiRaRay/README.md

 - Orbit camera controlling.
 - Assimp as scene importer.
-- Diffuse, ggx microfacet and fresnel-blended brdf.
 - Image-based environment lighting.
+- Diffuse, microfacet, disney and fresnel-blended bsdfs.
-- Next event estimation and multiple importance sampling (naive ver.).
+- Next event estimation and multiple importance sampling (naive ver.)
 - Tone mapping and frame accumulating.

 If possible, more features will be added in the future, for example: